-Time Social Form Learning Objective Content Materials 6 min Interactive classroom dialogue The children can describe the color of objects.
-The children review the German words they have already learned (der Ball, der Würfel, die Maus, die Ente, der Elefant, das Meer).
+Time Social Form Learning Objective Content Materials 5 min Interactive classroom dialogue The children can describe the color of objects.
+The children review the German words they have already learned ( der Ball , der Würfel , die Maus , die Ente , der Elefant , das Meer ).
 The instructor welcomes the children and asks them to get into a circle around the board.
 The instructor says: Before we start with today's lecture, we are going to review the colors in German.
 What is the German word for colors?
 The children answer.
-The instructor points to different objects in the classroom, and the children name the colors in German (rot, blau, schwarz, grün, gelb, orange, weiß, grau).
+The instructor points to different objects in the classroom, and the children name the colors in German ( rot, blau, schwarz, grün, gelb, orange, weiß, grau ).
 The instructor puts up image and word cards of different objects in the classroom.
 The instructor divides the children into pairs and invites them to go around to the pictures and describe the color of the objects they see.
-The instructor models one example and encourages the children to describe the objects in a sentence, e.g., Der Ball ist rot. (der Ball: rot; der Würfel: weiß und schwarz; die Maus: orange, die Ente: gelb; der Elefant: grau; das Meer: blau).
+The instructor models one example and encourages the children to describe the objects in a sentence, e.g., Der Ball ist rot . ( der Ball: rot; der Würfel: weiß und schwarz; die Maus: orange, die Ente: gelb; der Elefant: grau; das Meer: blau ).
 The instructor supports the children and corrects their pronunciation.
 After 3 minutes the instructor asks them to return to their seats.
 The instructor shows a tape measure and asks: What color is this ?
 The children answer.
-Magnets Color review (Wiederholung Farben) image and word cards; Tape measure (feet and meters)
+Magnets Color review ( Wiederholung Farben ) image and word cards; Tape measure (feet and meters)

-Time Social Form Learning Objective Content Materials The instructor explains: Exactly.
+The instructor explains: Exactly.
 Today we are going to work with this object in our lecture.
-10 min Interactive classroom dialogue The children know the words das Maßband , die Länge , die Breite and der Meter and can pronounce them correctly.
+5 min Interactive classroom dialogue The children know the words das Maßband, die Länge, die Breite and der Meter and can pronounce them correctly.
 They know that length and width is measured in meters in Germany.
 They know what one meter is.
-They can estimate the width and length of a room.
-They know how to measure the width and length of a room using a tape measure.
-They can compare their estimate with the measured width and length.
 The instructor asks: What is this?
 The instructor introduces the German name and writes tape measure/das Maßband on the board.
 The children repeat the German word.
-The instructor asks: What can we measure with this tape measure ?
+The instructor asks: What can we measure with this tape measure?
 The instructor writes the answer on the board: length and width.
 The instructor adds the German words die Länge/die Breite .
 The instructor says: We can use this instrument to determine precisely how long and how wide something is.
 In the US we measure in feet, however, in Germany we use a different system.
 Do you know the metric system?
 The instructor collects the children's ideas and continues: Exactly, in Germany we measure, for example, in meters.
+The instructor introduces the German word der Meter and writes it on the board.
 The instructor continues: One meter equals approximately three feet.
 Note: One meter equals 3.28084 feet, but we are using 3 feet in our lecture to make calculations easier.
-The instructor shows 1 Whiteboard markers/chalk Magnets Tape measure (feet and meters) Estimating and Measuring (Schätzen und Messen) worksheet
+The instructor shows 1 meter on a tape measure and writes the information on the board.
+Whiteboard markers/chalk Magnets Tape measure (feet and meters)